-Juliette Pryor is a skilled public and private company c-suite executive with 25+ years of business experience.
-She has deep experience in the board room of multiple corporations, providing key leadership in IPOs, multi-billion-dollar divestitures and acquisitions, corporate restructurings and entity transformations.
+Juliette Pryor is a public company corporate director and a skilled public and private company c-suite executive with 25+ years of business experience.
+She has deep experience in the board room of multiple corporations, providing key leadership in IPOs, multi-billion-dollar divestitures and acquisitions, corporate restructurings, and entity transformations.
 Juliette has lived in Brazil, speaks fluent Portuguese and is proficient in Spanish.
-While continuing in full time employment, Juliette is actively seeking a US or international corporate board role that will draw on her considerable governance, compliance, human resources and regulatory experience.
+Juliette serves as a director of Genuine Parts Company, a Fortune 200 global service organization engaged in the distribution of automotive and industrial parts.

-Juliette began serving as General Counsel and Corporate Secretary of Albertsons Companies, a Fortune 100 grocery retailer with retail, manufacturing and distribution operations in 34 states, and approximately 300,000 employees in June of 2020.
-As a member of the executive leadership team of this newly public company, Juliette is responsible for all of the company’s legal, compliance and government affairs functions.
+Juliette is EVP, General Counsel and Corporate Secretary of Albertsons Companies (NYSE: 55) a grocery retailer with retail, pharmacy, manufacturing, and distribution operations in 34 states, and approximately 300,000 employees.
+As a member of the executive leadership team of this newly public company, Juliette is responsible for all the company’s legal, compliance and government affairs functions.
 Juliette’s board contributions include lead responsibility for the transformation of the corporate board from a controlled company board to a fully independent board, oversight for the board governance process, setting of board agendas, and framing policies for board tenure, composition and recruiting.

 From 2016 to June 2020, Juliette served as General Counsel and Corporate Secretary for Cox Enterprises, a $20 billion, family-owned conglomerate with significant digital and traditional operations in the communications, media and automotive sectors (Autotrader, Kelly Blue Book, wholesale automotive auctions, etc.).